 - 6 sprigs of fresh thyme or 1 teaspoon dried thyme

-Brown the pot roast well on both sides; it unthaws as it browns:
+- Brown the pot roast well on both sides; it thaws as it browns:

-Slice meat, place on platter surrounded by vegetables (remove thyme stems), and drizzle with juices.
+- Slice meat, place on platter surrounded by vegetables (remove thyme stems), and drizzle with juices.
 Serve with cheddar mashed potatoes if desired.
 (Recipe below: takes 35-40 minutes for the potatoes.)
-Whoever gets the bay leaf has good luck for a week!

 CHEDDAR MASHED POTATOES Serves 6